List of Playboy Playmates of 1977: January

 Susan Lynn Kiger (born November 16, 1953, in Pasadena, California) is an American model and actress.
 Her centerfold was photographed by Pompeo Posar and Ken Marcus.
 She appeared in the cover of Playboy three times: March 1977, November 1977, April 1978.

 Kiger was the first Playmate to perform in a hardcore sex film, 'Hot Nasties' (1976).
 After her Playmate designation, she appeared in several other films, including the sex comedy H.O.T.S. alongside fellow Playmate Pamela Bryant, and eventual Playboy model KC Winkler.

 February

 Star Stowe (born Ellen Louise Stowe; March 19, 1956, in Little Rock, Arkansas – died March 16, 1997, in Coral Springs, Florida) was an American model.
 She was Playboy magazine's Playmate of the Month for its February 1977 issue.
 Her centerfold was photographed by Pompeo Posar.

 Stowe at one time dated Gene Simmons.
 She later married and divorced Peter Maligo.
 Together they had a son, Michael.
-After falling from the spotlight and moving to Ft.
-Lauderdale she fell into prostitution, alcoholism, and drug abuse.
-She was found dead from strangulation just three days before her 41st birthday.
+After falling from the spotlight and moving to Fort Lauderdale, Florida she fell into prostitution, alcoholism, and drug abuse and was ultimately murdered.